General Program Questions

 What is the process for applying to UMass Boston?

 To earn a master’s degree in education as part of the BTR program, residents must apply to UMass Boston in addition to applying to BTR.
-Accepted applicants who choose to enroll to BTR must follow the instructions laid out by BTR and submit an application, an application fee, a tuition deposit and official transcripts to UMass.
+Accepted applicants who choose to enroll in BTR must follow the instructions laid out by BTR and submit an application, an application fee, a tuition deposit, and official transcripts to UMass.
 Enrolled residents who do not complete the UMass Boston admissions process on time will not be eligible for summer financial aid or course registration.

 Are there benefits to applying early?